jronallo/video_sprites/README.md

 Or create sprites that better match your use case:

-`videosprites process test/videos/GibraltarVotesToRemainBritish1967-51sec.mp4 tmp/gibraltar2 --seconds=5 --width=150 --columns=3 --group=6 --basename=newbasename`
+`videosprites process test/videos/GibraltarVotesToRemainBritish1967-51sec.mp4 tmp/gibraltar2 --seconds=5 --width=150 --columns=3 --group=6 --basename=filename`

 You can also make an animated GIF from all the selected frames using the same size as the thumbnails by adding the `--gif` option.